amitpoonia404/xampp-switcher/README.md

-#xampp-switcher

-This simple BASH script will be handy if you're planning to install 2 xampp versions togather on a Linux system and easily switch b/w them.

 I'm assumming you're trying to run 2 xampp versions togather with different PHP versions. like one with PHP 5.xx and one with PHP 7.xx.
 By default on many linux distributions the default installation path of xampp is /opt/lampp.
 So this script basically renames this directory according to our needs.
 Let's start..